dylan-chong/towers-of-hanoi/REPORT.md

 A response back to the client is not required because the clients will request more work after having sent the second kind of message to the key manager.

+Note: I have intentionally made the key manager single threaded because the implementation is simpler.
+Even on a slow network, having only one possible simultaneous connection barely has any effect on the performance --- as long as the chunk size for the clients is decently large, for example 100,000.

 ## Requirements

 The above outline describes a design that follows the requirements described in